The Landscape

 The Solution

-To combat the current and often excessive “pay-to-play” model in youth sports, the TGIF Foundation seeks to provide full scholarships & financial assistance to families in the Greater Boston — MetroWest region, allowing them access to high-quality, safe, and professional youth sport enrichment programs.
-Serving grades 2nd - 11th, athletic ability is not an evaluation criterion.
+To combat the current and often excessive “pay-to-play” model in youth sports, the TGIF Foundation seeks to provide full scholarships & financial assistance to families in the Greater Boston MetroWest region, allowing them access to high-quality, safe, and professional youth sports and enrichment programs from April 7 to November 1.

 HELP US Keep the game Fair